christulin/location-service/README.md

 # Location Service

-> A react project that fetches data to display
+> A react project that fetches geojson/nearby transit data to display on interactive map using the mapbox API.
+> Seperate service must be running to fetch geojson

 ## Related Projects